 As part of its investment model, proxy voting responsibility is given to listed equity managers with an expectation that all shares are to be voted3 in a timely manner and a manner deemed most likely to protect and enhance long-term value.
-Mercer IS evaluates each sub-investment manager's capability in ESG engagement and proxy voting, as part of the selection process, to review against Mercer IS's support for good governance, integration of sustainability considerations and long-term value creation.
+Mercer IS evaluates each sub-investment manager's capability in engagement and proxy voting, as part of the selection process to review against Mercer IS's support for good governance, integration of sustainability considerations and long-term value creation.

 Mercer expects its investment managers to establish their own voting policy that sets out the principles and guidelines under which rights to vote are exercised.
-Mercer engages the services of a reputable third party to facilitate the collation and reporting of proxy voting data.
+However, Mercer does have voting expectations with respect to its engagement priorities, namely Climate and Diversity, Equity and Inclusion, as detailed in our Stewardship Policy, which it communicates to its investment managers.
+Mercer engages the services of a third party to facilitate the collation and reporting of proxy voting data.
 Mercer's proxy voting records are available online via the Proxy Voting Search site, where you can search by region and company over the prior six months.